UK Spouse Visa Marriage Breakdown & Curtailment

 Longer periods of curtailment are usually only given in exceptional circumstances, such as if the visa holder has been a victim of domestic abuse or domestic violence.

-How Can I Stay in the UK After a Spouse Visa Curtailment?
+How Can I Stay in the UK After a Spouse Visa Divorce?

 In order to stay in the UK after a Spouse visa curtailment, you will have to apply for a new immigration status.
-Some of the options available to you may include:
+Some of the options available include:

 - As a parent of a child who is a British citizen, is settled in the UK, or has lived in the UK for at least 7 years